qubic/qct/docs/glossary.md

 ### Base terminology

-* `Identity` refers to ID - human-readable form of public key.
+* `Identity` refers to the human-readable form of the public key (60 letters, A-Z, last 4 are the checksum).
-* `PublicKey` refers to byte representation of public key.
+* `PublicKey` refers to the machine-readable representation of the public key (32 bytes).

 ### Rules